-Before the outbreak of the conflict, Ukraine was becoming an increasingly attractive location for the entertainment industry and was experiencing a boom in production both local and international, not to mention being home to some of the most skilled artists in visual effects, graphics, and video game design.
-However, with the country now a war zone, this industry was effectively ended overnight leaving tens of thousands unemployed and with an uncertain future.
+Before the outbreak of the conflict Ukraine was becoming an increasingly attractive location for the entertainment industry and was experiencing a boom in production, both local and international, not to mention being home to some of the most skilled artists in visual effects and video game design.
+However, with the country now a war zone, this industry effectively ended overnight, leaving tens of thousands unemployed and with an uncertain future.

 For some artists Paper Planes has provided financial help at a time when it was sorely needed, for others it's been an emotional outlet, but for most it has been a way to educate, make a stand and document the truth about the war in Ukraine.